durubata/appmint-doc/README.md

 # Appmint AppEngine API Documentation

-Welcome to the ContentMint AppEngine API documentation.
+Welcome to the Appmint AppEngine API documentation.
 This comprehensive guide provides detailed information about all available API endpoints, data models, and usage examples.

 ## Getting Started

-To get started with the ContentMint AppEngine API, we recommend the following:
+To get started with the Appmint AppEngine API, we recommend the following:

 1. Start with the [main documentation index](index.md) for an overview of all available resources
 2. Review the [data models](models.md) to understand the structure of the data